Morris Heights, Bronx: Education

-Morris Heights and Fordham generally have a lower rate of college-educated residents than the rest of the city as of 2018.
-While 10% of residents age 25 and older have a college education or higher, 34% have less than a high school education and 46% are high school graduates or have some college education.
-By contrast, 26% of Bronx residents and 43% of city residents have a college education or higher.
+Morris Heights and Fordham generally had a lower rate of college-educated residents than the rest of the city as of 2018.
+While 10% of residents age 25 and older had a college education or higher, 34% had less than a high school education and 46% were high school graduates or had some college education.
+By contrast, 26% of Bronx residents and 43% of city residents had a college education or higher.
 The percentage of Morris Heights and Fordham students excelling in math rose from 19% in 2000 to 43% in 2011, and reading achievement increased from 24% to 28% during the same time period.

-Morris Heights and Fordham's rate of elementary school student absenteeism is more than the rest of New York City.
-In Morris Heights and Fordham, 30% of elementary school students missed twenty or more days per school year, higher than the citywide average of 20%.
-Additionally, 66% of high school students in Morris Heights and Fordham graduate on time, lower than the citywide average of 75%.
+Morris Heights and Fordham's rate of elementary school student absenteeism was more than the rest of New York City.
+In Morris Heights and Fordham, 30% of elementary school students missed 20 or more days per school year, higher than the citywide average of 20%.
+Additionally, 66% of high school students in Morris Heights and Fordham graduated on time, lower than the citywide average of 75%.